Genez-io/genezio-documentation/docs/features/deployment-environments.md

 ## Subdomain Format

 The subdomain format for accessing the frontend depends on the environment name.
 This enables you to have a different frontend subdomain for each of your environments.
-You can easily test your project end-to-end on the same infrastructure before merging into production.&#x20;
+You can easily test your project end-to-end on the same infrastructure before merging into production.

 If the `stage` flag is specified the genezio subdomain format will be: